The Lives of Others: Plot

-Two years later, Hempf and Dreyman meet while attending a performance of Dreyman's play.
-Dreyman asks the former minister why he was never monitored.
-Hempf tells him that he had been under full surveillance in 1984: "We knew everything."
-Surprised, Dreyman searches his apartment, finds the now-abandoned listening devices and rips them off the walls.
+Two years after the fall of the Berlin Wall, Hempf and Dreyman meet at a performance of Dreyman's play, each reflecting on life before and after German reunification.
+Dreyman asks why he was never monitored by the Stasi, to which Hempf replies that he had been: "We knew everything."
+Dreyman finds the abandoned listening devices in his apartment and rips them from the walls.

-At the Stasi Records Agency, Dreyman reviews the files kept while he was under surveillance.
-He reads that Sieland was released just before the second search and could not have removed the typewriter.
-As he goes through the files, he is confused by the large amount of contradictory information, but as he reaches the final report and sees a fingerprint in red ink, he realises that the officer in charge of his surveillance – Stasi officer HGW XX/7 – had concealed his activities, including his authorship of the suicide article, and also removed the typewriter from his apartment.
-Dreyman tracks down Wiesler, who now works as a deliverer of advertisement brochures, but is unsure how to thank him and decides not to approach him.
+Dreyman reviews his Stasi files at the Stasi Records Agency, reading that Sieland was released just before the second search and could not have removed the typewriter.
+He is confused by other contradictions until, seeing a red fingerprint in the final report, he realises that the officer in charge of his surveillance – Stasi officer HGW XX/7 – had removed the typewriter from his apartment and concealed his activities, including his authorship of the suicide article.
+He tracks down Wiesler, who now works as a mailman, but ultimately decides not to approach him.

-Two years later, Wiesler passes a bookstore window display promoting Dreyman's new novel, Sonate vom Guten Menschen.
-He enters the bookstore and opens a copy of the book, discovering that it is dedicated "To HGW XX/7, in gratitude".
-Wiesler buys the book.
-When asked if he would like the book giftwrapped, Wiesler replies: "No, it's for me."
+Two years later, Wiesler passes a bookstore window display promoting Dreyman's new novel, Sonate vom Guten Menschen ("Sonata about a Good Person").
+He opens a copy of the book, discovering that it is dedicated "To HGW XX/7, in gratitude".
+As he buys a copy, Wiesler is asked if he would like it giftwrapped.
+He replies: "No, it's for me."